Paul Bennewitz

 Paul Frederic Bennewitz Jr. (September 29, 1927 – June 23, 2003) was an American businessman and UFO investigator.
+Bennewitz believed he had intercepted communications from alien spacecraft and discovered a secret underground facility called Dulce Base managed by aliens in cooperation with the US government.
+His claims appeared in the popular press in the early 1980s.

 According to some sources, Bennewitz was the target of a government disinformation campaign that ultimately led to his psychiatric hospitalization.
+Author Greg Valdez proposes that Bennewitz was targeted for his investigation of cattle mutilations.
+Valdez argues the mutilations were a government testing program looking at the after-effects of radiation from 1967's Project Gasbuggy, in which an underground atomic device was detonated just 21 mi southwest of Dulce: "They were testing the cattle to avoid panicking the public".

 Career

 Bennewitz, the son of Stella A. Sharp and Paul Frederic Bennewitz Sr. (1900–1949), was a native of Kansas.

 He earned a PhD in physics.

 During World War II, Bennewitz was a radio electronics engineer for the Coast Guard.
 He worked as an engineer for San Francisco CBS station KPIX, and KPHO in Tucson.

 On February 25, 1949, Bennewitz married Cindy Bunch in Phoenix, Arizona.

 Around 1953, Bennewitz moved to New Mexico and started working for Gulton Industries, doing sales; Bennewitz later began his own industrial sales company.

 In 1966, Bennewitz acquired the rights to a humidity sensor from Sandia National Laboratories.
 He founded Thunder Scientific, a small family business, with wife Cindy serving as bookkeeper.

 In April 1981, Bennewitz was profiled in the Albuquerque Tribune about his company, Thunder Scientific.
 The paper reported that Thunder did about $1 million in sales, but profits had waned over recent years; in 1978, Thunder employed 30 people, but by 1981, that number had dropped to only 18 employees.